Letters from Lodi

 • Current owner Diedre Ferrari is the granddaughter of Corrado and Santina Giorgi.
 Ferrari is determined to keep the old vine planting in the family despite the fact that the grapes currently go to field-packing companies selling directly to retailers in Canada and the East Coast—whole grape clusters packaged in 36-pound wood crates—who supply home winemakers (in recent years, Delicato Family Vineyards has purchased some of the grapes for their blending program).

-• The vineyard is registered by Historic Vineyard Society.
+• The vineyard is registered by the Historic Vineyard Society.

 Look for our next post: 2022 update on Lodi's oldest vine growths (part 2)—east side of the Mokelumne River AVA